snd/hinoki/README.md

 console.log(container.instances.c); // => 3
 ```

-**hinoki will add all instances to the instances property.**
+**hinoki will add every instance to the instances property.**

 while `a` is a dependency of both `b` and `c`, the factory for `a` was only
 called once. the second time `a` was needed it already had an instance.

+**hinoki will only call the factory function for nodes that have no instance.**

-**hinoki will only call the factory function for nodes that you ask for (or that the nodes you ask for depend on) and that have no instance yet.**
+**hinoki will only call the factory function for nodes that you ask for (or that the nodes you ask for depend on).

 let's provide an instance directly: